 Whilst blackheads and whiteheads are certainly unwelcome, cystic acne causes bigger spots that are harder to conceal.
 But it's not just their size that makes these bloated blemishes so troublesome.
 They're also downright painful.
 Then, there's the infuriating reality that these swollen, sore spots rarely come to a head.
 All in all, you're forgiven for feeling powerless in your fight against them.

-Severe acne, such as cystic acne, is usually treated and controlled with medication.
-However, diet can also play a role in limiting future breakouts.
+Severe acne, such as cystic acne, is usually controlled with medication.
+However, diet can also play a role in preventing the formation of spots.

 Putting cystic acne on-the-spot

 First, let’s take a moment to understand what makes this type of breakout different.
 There are many triggers (from hormones to genetics) but what causes cystic acne is usually the same as any other spot.
 A pore or hair follicle gets congested with an oily substance called sebum.
 This causes irritation and inflammation, resulting in a spot forming on the surface.